UTokyo-FieldPhenomics-Lab/GrainCountingP2PNet/README.md

 ### Setup Environment

-We recommend to using [uv](https://docs.astral.sh/uv/getting-started/installation/) to setup and manage your developing environments.
-Please ensure the command uv is accessable to your command line:
+To ensure reproducibility, we recommend using [uv](https://docs.astral.sh/uv/getting-started/installation/) to create and manage Python virtual environments.
+Please verify that the `uv` command is available in your command line:

 ```bash
 > uv --version